kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/predictive-query.md

   ```
   PREDICT ...
 FOR users.user_id=1
   ```
-- By specifying a tuple of entity ids
+- By specifying a tuple of entity IDs:
   ```
   PREDICT ...
 FOR users.user_id IN (1, 2, 3)
   ```

-Note that the entity table needs a primary key to uniquely define the set of IDs to predict for.
+Note that the entity table needs a primary key to uniquely determine the set of IDs to predict for.
 Up to 1000 IDs can be passed at once.

 The data type of the primary key in the entity table denotes how entity IDs should be passed.